 Visual Object and Scene Description

-Visual object and scene description is a collection of Use Cases sharing the goal of describe visual object and locate them in the space.
+Visual object and scene description is a collection of Use Cases sharing the goal of describing visual objects and locate them in aspace.
 Scene description includes the usual description of objects and their attributes in a scene and the semantic description of the objects.

 Proponents: Leonardo Chiariglione (CEDEO), Luigi Troiano (Kebula)

 Description: This use case addresses the “object and scene description” component of several use cases considered in MPAI’s use case document rev2.0 (N46).
 “Object and scene description” is used to indicate a description (language) of objects and their attributes, and the semantic description of the individual objects in a scene.